Komodo/KomodoEdit/README.md

 component.
 This'll save you some time and hassle as you would not have to build the entire project.

-Komodo Edit is the open-source version of Komodo IDE, any contributions made to Komodo Edit will also be added to Komodo IDE.
-[You can check the differences between the two versions here](http://www.activestate.com/komodo-edit/compare-with-komodo-ide).

 ## Table of Contents

 - [Screenshot](#screenshot)